5afe/safe/specs/change_password/01_main.rst

 inherits from `Happy Case`_

 5. User does not repeat the new password correct.
-6. User sees error that password does not match.
+6. User sees error that the new password does not match.

 Postconditions
 ++++++++++++++

-- User is on still on the screen to repeat the new password.
+- User is still on the screen to repeat the new password.
 - App password is not changed.
 - User can still unlock the app with the old password.
-- User can still confirm transactions the old password.
+- User can still confirm transactions with the old password.

 .. _`User Interface`: 02_user_interface.rst